Best Online Master’s Degrees in: Music Education

 Graduates of a music education master's degree program may find employment as band directors, church choir directors, and music directors.
 Band directors direct and manage the music and marching band programs for a school, and they plan activities to compete in state or regional competitions.
 They teach each member of the band to play and improve their skills with their chosen instrument, and they manage rehearsals and school concerts.
 Church choir directors work to develop a choir that can sing traditional and contemporary Christian music, assist the choir in memorization of the music, and direct them during weekly church services.
 Finally, music directors select musical arrangements, prepare orchestral groups for performances, and direct them during a concert.

-The U.S. Bureau of Labor Statistics (BLS) reports that the median salary for music directors in 2010 was $45,970 per year and employment within the field is expected to increase 10% between 2010 and 2020.
+The U.S. Bureau of Labor Statistics (BLS) reports that the median salary for music directors was $45,970 per year and employment within the field is expected to increase 10% between 2010 and 2020.
 The BLS expects employment growth because of an anticipated increase in attendance at symphonies, concerts, and theatrical performances.
 Meanwhile, the mean annual wage for a postsecondary music teacher is $72,660, according to the BLS.
 However, these statistics are not guarantees of actual salary or employment opportunities, which are determined by the hiring agency, the condition of the economy, an individual's experience, and other factors.